 Some people use a handy notebook or Post-its, and they’re great—if you go back and read them.
 Others use apps such as Todoist, Toodledo, Trello, or Bubblz, which have the bonus that you’re able to share your list with your coworkers.
 Whatever you choose to go with, get to work on that to-do list now.
 You’ll be able to pinpoint and see the work that needs to be completed before you leave.
 It’s the best way of staying on top of things and saving you time in the long run.
 Here are some more to-do tips:

-Put those little things that you can put off until after you get back at the bottom of the list, just in case you run out of time.
-Although the idea is to get everything done before you leave, of course.
+Put those little things that you can put off until after you get back to the bottom of the list, just in case you run out of time.
+Although the idea is to get everything done before you leave, of course

 Try to get through as much work as possible before you leave, but be honest with yourself, and don’t put tasks on your list that you know you won’t be able to finish in time.